DoWhileNotDone/demo-product-app/README.md

 ### Limitations

-It is not full featured.
+ - It is not full featured, and the UI is poor

-While it uses Laravel 8 and Vue, it does not use Livewire/Tall.
+ - While it uses Laravel 8 and Vue, it does not use Livewire/Tall.

-The test coverage is low.
+ - The test coverage is low.

-The models are not fully normalised, and there are no unique constraints.
+ - The models are not fully normalised, and there are no unique constraints.

-There isn't much in the way of validation, or job failure handling.
+ - There isn't much in the way of validation, or job failure handling.

-The queue does not use batches, but sends the file path to a queue, which in turn delegates to a further queue for the item creation.
+ - The queue does not use batches, but sends the file path to a queue, which in turn delegates to a further queue for the item creation.

-There is no flag to check that all items have been imported and indexed.
+ - There is no flag to check that all items have been imported and indexed.

-Pagination will scroll of screen if there are too many pages.
+ - Pagination will scroll off screen if there are too many pages.

-Handling of the search could be improved.
+ - Handling of the search could be improved.

-There is no list sorting.
+ - There is no list sorting.

 ## Installation